TienZhao/marc_crawler/readme.md

 ### Introduction

 This is a crawler task assigned by my Spanish teacher Marc, aiming to batch download the pages from the Diccionario de la Real Academia Española (DRAE) and parse it into a collection of definitions, according to the request of his superior.
+As his student, Tien is not paid anything for sure, therefore it is currently a non-profit, open-source project so far.

 The input of this file is a list of vocabulary copied down from the textbook 《现代西班牙语学生用书》(Español Moderno - Libro del Alumno).